 |Dr. Dmytro Matsypura|

-Dmytro Matsypura is a tenured Senior Lecturer in the Discipline of Business Analytics at the University of Sydney Business School in Australia.
+Dmytro Matsypura is an Associate Professor in the Discipline of Business Analytics at the University of Sydney Business School in Australia.

 He received a BS in Management and an MS in Information Systems in Management from the National Technical University of Ukraine (Kiev Polytechnic Institute) in Kiev, Ukraine, and a Ph.D. in Business Administration, with a concentration in Management Science, from the University of Massachusetts Amherst in 2006.